derrickreimer/sequenced/README.md

 ## Installation

-1. Add the gem to your Gemfile:
+First, add the gem to your Gemfile:

 ```
 gem 'sequenced'
 ```

-2. Install and run migrations:
+Then, install and run migrations:

 ```
 rails generate sequenced